Title Loan Laws And Disclosures For Each State

 Ohio

-Title loans are technically illegal in Ohio.
-The Short-Term Loan Act prevents lenders from accepting a title as collateral for a short-term loan.
-Interest rates for short-term loans are also capped at 28%.
+Title loans are offered by some lenders in Ohio, even though the interest rates are often capped at 28%.
 Some lenders get around these restrictions in Ohio by operating as CABs and offering lines of credit.

 Oklahoma

-A title loan lender has to be licensed by the state of Oklahoma to offer small loans.
+A title loan lender has to be licensed by the state of Oklahoma to offer loans.
 A licensee can only charge and collect an interest rate of not more than 17% monthly.
-There are limits on how much money a licensee can have outstanding per customer.
+There are limits on the amount of money a licensee can have outstanding per customer.

 Oregon

 A lender must be licensed in Oregon and can’t charge more than 36% annual interest.
 The origination fee can be up to 10% of the loan amount, with a maximum of $30 upfront.
-A loan can only be offered for 31 days and can be renewed more than twice.
-The loan must be for at least 31 days and can’t exceed 60 days.
-If the terms are more than 60 days, it becomes an installment loan and can not be secured by a vehicle.
+Title loan repayment terms must be for at least 31 days and cannot exceed 60 days.
+Any loans of 60 days or longer become installment loans, and these cannot be secured by a vehicle.

 Pennsylvania